 The EORTC trial used the same chemotherapy regimen, but the results have not been published separately.
 In a combined analysis of both trials (totaling 278 patients), the differences in median progression-free survival (28 versus 19 months, p = 0.058) and overall survival (62 versus 47 months), while potentially clinical meaningful, were not statistically significant .

-These data provide a proof of principle of the benefit of postresection adjuvant chemotherapy in this population.
-However, the chemotherapy used in these trials is considered inferior by modern standards.
+The chemotherapy used in these trials is considered inferior by modern standards.
 For patients with unresectable metastatic CRC, the introduction of newer drugs such as oxaliplatin, irinotecan, bevacizumab, and cetuximab has been accompanied by a marked improvement in median survival from six to seven months to 20 to 24 months.
 (See "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials".)

 ●A randomized trial from the EORTC evaluating perioperative FOLFOX chemotherapy (six cycles preoperatively, six postoperatively) versus observation alone in patients with initially resectable liver metastases showed that chemotherapy was associated with a trend toward improved three-year progression-free survival relative to surgical resection alone .
 (See 'Initially resectable disease' above.)

-However, in the latest update of this trial, five-year overall survival was not significantly better in the chemotherapy group (52 versus 48 percent, HR for death 0.88, 95% CI 0.68-1.14); there was also no difference when the analysis was restricted to colorectal cancer deaths .
+However, in the latest update of this trial, five-year overall survival was not significantly better in the chemotherapy group (52 versus 48 percent, HR for death 0.88, 95% CI 0.68-1.14); there was also no difference when the analysis was restricted to CRC deaths .
 However, these results cannot be used to conclude that there is a lack of benefit for adjuvant chemotherapy after resection of CRC liver metastases.
 The trial was not powered for overall survival as an endpoint.
 (See 'Initially resectable disease' above.)

 Regional therapy — The liver is the dominant site of recurrence in over one-half of patients undergoing potentially curative resection.
-This observation, coupled with the proven efficacy of adjuvant systemic 5-FU-based chemotherapy in patients with node-positive colon cancer, led to the study of regional treatment.
+This observation, coupled with the proven efficacy of adjuvant systemic FU-based chemotherapy in patients with node-positive colon cancer, led to the study of regional treatment.

 HIA plus other local approaches — Other investigators are exploring the role of HIA FUDR-based chemotherapy in conjunction with partial debulking of liver metastases, either via surgical resection or with cryosurgery .
 Until the results are known from such pilot studies, the use of HIA chemotherapy in that setting should be considered investigational.

-Portal vein infusion — Because HIA FUDR carries a risk for biliary sclerosis, administration into the portal vein has been explored as an alternative.
-(See "Nonsurgical local treatment strategies for colorectal cancer liver metastases", section on 'Optimizing chemotherapy'.)
+Portal vein infusion — Because HIA FUDR carries a risk for biliary sclerosis, administration into the portal vein has been explored as an alternative (see "Nonsurgical local treatment strategies for colorectal cancer liver metastases", section on 'Optimizing chemotherapy').
 The rationale is based upon the observation that in contrast to clinically detectable metastases, which derive 90 percent of their blood supply from the hepatic artery, hepatic micrometastases (as well as the biliary tree) are primarily dependent on the portal vein for their blood supply.
 Like HIA infusion, portal vein infusion (PVI) carries with it a significant regional exposure advantage.

-Hepatic radiotherapy — The use of external beam radiotherapy and internal application of radiation therapy through the use of yttrium-labeled microspheres is discussed in detail elsewhere.
+Hepatic radiotherapy — The use of external beam radiotherapy and internal application of radiation therapy (RT) through the use of yttrium-labeled microspheres is discussed in detail elsewhere.
 (See "Nonsurgical local treatment strategies for colorectal cancer liver metastases".)

 The majority of patients with resected isolated liver metastases from CRC will develop recurrences in liver and lung, which could be potentially treated with further resection.
 (See "Surgical resection of pulmonary metastases: Outcomes by histology" and "Surgical resection of pulmonary metastases: Outcomes by histology", section on 'Colorectal cancer'.)

-The liver is the only site of recurrence in approximately 35 to 40 percent [10,164,165].
+The liver is the only site of recurrence in approximately 35 to 40 percent [9,158,159].
 Five-year survival rates up to 43 percent are reported following repeat liver resection for a second recurrence, with acceptable morbidity and perioperative mortality.
 (See 'Repeat resection for recurrent metastases' below.)

 ●CEA every three to six months for two years, then every six months for three years

-●CT of the chest/abdomen and pelvis every three to six months for two years, then every 6 to 12 months up to a total of five years
+●Computed tomography (CT) of the chest/abdomen and pelvis every three to six months for two years, then every 6 to 12 months up to a total of five years

 ●Colonoscopy in one year; if no advanced adenoma repeat in three years, then every five years; if advanced adenoma is found, repeat in one year